Study: Mutations in BRCA1 or BRCA2 may increase risk for endometrial cancer

 - Women should talk with their doctors about the risks and benefits of keeping or removing their uterus (hysterectomy), including:

-- Women with a mutation have an increased risk for a rare form of aggressive uterine cancer; hysterectomy removes this risk.
+- Women with a BRCA1 or BRCA2 mutation have an increased risk for a rare form of aggressive uterine cancer; hysterectomy removes this risk.

 - For women considering hormone replacement after surgery, the presence or absence of a uterus can affect the choice of hormones used.

-- Adding progesterone to hormone replacement can protect against uterine cancer.
-However, the combination of these hormones may increase the risk for breast cancer more than alone.
+- Adding progesterone to estrogen hormone replacement can protect against uterine cancer.
+However, the combination of these hormones may increase the risk for breast cancer more than estrogen alone.

 - A medical history of fibroids or other uterine or cervical issues may justify a hysterectomy.

-- Removal of the only () is being studied as an option for lowering risk in high-risk women who are not ready to remove their ovaries.
-Studies on the effects of are ongoing.
-At this time whether lowers the risk for ovarian cancer in high-risk women remains unknown.
+- Removal of the fallopian tubes only () is being studied as an option for lowering risk in high-risk women who are not ready to remove their ovaries.
+Studies on the effects of salpingectomy are ongoing.
+Whether salpingectomy lowers the risk for ovarian cancer in high-risk women remains unknown.

 - Consider enrolling in a research study looking at this procedure to lower cancer risk.